 - Write down key personal information, including any major stresses or recent life changes.

-- Make a list of all medications, vitamins or supplements you're taking, especially any supplements or vitamins containing biotin.
+- Make a list of all medicines, vitamins or supplements you're taking, especially any supplements or vitamins containing biotin.

 - Take a family member or friend along, if possible.
-Someone who accompanies you may remember information you missed or forgot.
+Someone who is there with you may remember information you missed or forgot.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For hyperthyroidism, some basic questions to ask your doctor include:
+Writing a list of questions will help you make the most of your time with your health care provider.
+For hyperthyroidism, some questions to ask include: